vmware/app-control-event-kernel-module/app-control-event-kernel-module/README.md

 inherit options that normally are unset on a fork.
 This is the greediest form of label retention and is meant to label process trees.

+### statistics in proc file
+The module creates an entry in the proc file system /proc/cb\_appc\_events\_NNNNN\_stats file contains the following
+information:
+ * dynsec config:    shows current value of bypass mode, stall mode etc.
+ * stall queue size: shows current size of stall queue.
+ * stall timeout events: shows number of continuous events for which user space does not respond within 5 seconds.
+ * access denied events: shows number of events for which access was denied.
+ * stall table average wait time: time average for 64 events (in msec) Each value is amount of time a event stays in the stall queue of kernel module.
+ * stall table maximum wait time: maximum time spend in the stall queue in milliseconds
+ * StallTable buckets: number of (non-zero) entries in stall table hash buckets. hash bucket number and number of entries
+ * TaskCache buckets : number of (non-zero) entries in task cache hash buckets. hash bucket number and number of entries
+ * InodeCache buckets: number of (non-zero) entries in inode cache hash buckets. hash bucket number and number of entries

 ### Dynamic debugging
 The source code uses dynamic debug macros which can be enabled at run time to trace the code flow.
 This works only if the kernel is compiled